Skyscanner/backpack-ios/UNRELEASED.md

 > Place your changes below this line.

 **Fixed:**
  - Backpack/TappableLinkLabel:
    - Fixed issue that caused links to appear at base size when no theme is applied.
+   - Prevent titles from appearing partially out of view if scrolled to the wrong place.

 **Added:**
  - Backpack/NavigationBar